-Various embodiments of the present invention use a patient data acquisition system.
-The patient data acquisition system is preferably portable.
+Various embodiments of the present invention use an 15 in-home data acquisition system.
+The in-home data acquisition system is preferably portable.
 By portable, it is meant, among other things, that the device is capable of being transported relatively easily.
-Relative ease in transport means that the device is easily worn and carried, generally in a carrying case, to the point of use or application and then worn by the patient or subject without significantly affecting any range of motion.
-Furthermore, any components of the patient data acquisition system that are attached to or worn by the subject, such as the sensors and patient interface box, should also be lightweight.
+Relative ease in transport means that the device is easily worn and carried, generally 20 in a carrying case, to the point of use or application and then worn by the subject without significantly affecting any range of motion.
+Furthermore, any components of the in-home data acquisition system that are attached to or worn by the subject, such as the sensors and patient interface box, should 25 also be lightweight.
 Preferably, these patient-contacting components of the device (including the sensors and the patient interface box) weigh less than about 10 lbs., more preferably less than about 7.5 lbs., even more preferably less than about 5 lbs., and most preferably less than about 2.5 lbs.
-Thus, the patient-contacting components of the device preferably are battery-powered and use a data storage memory card and/or wireless transmission of data, allowing the subject to be untethered.
-Furthermore, the entire patient data acquisition system (including the patient-contacting components as well as any environmental sensors, base station, or other components) preferably should be relatively lightweight.
-By relatively lightweight, it is meant preferably the entire patient data acquisition system, including all components such as any processors, computers, video screens, cameras, and the like preferably weigh less in total than about 20 lbs., more preferably less than about 15 lbs., and most preferably less than about 10 lbs.
-This patient data acquisition system preferably can fit in a reasonably sized carrying case so the patient or assistant can easily transport the system.
-By being lightweight, wireless and compact, the device should gain greater acceptance for use by the patient or subject.
+30 Thus, the patient-contacting components of the device preferably are battery-powered and use a data storage memory card and/or wireless transmission of data, allowing the subject to be untethered.
+Furthermore, the entire in-home data acquisition system (including the patient-contacting 35 components as well as any environmental sensors, base station, or other components) preferably should be relatively lightweight.
+By relatively lightweight, it is meant preferably the entire in-home data acquisition system, including all components such as any processors, computers, video 40 screens, cameras, and the like preferably weigh less in total than about 20 lbs., more preferably less than about 15 lbs., and most preferably less than about 10 lbs.
+This in-home data acquisition system preferably can fit in a reasonably sized carrying case so the patient or assistant can easily 45 transport the system.
+By being lightweight and compact, the device should gain greater acceptance for use by the subject.